LF-Engineering/darst/README.md

 # Kubernetes (EKS >= v1.13)

+It uses darst local `kubectl` with a specific environment selected:

 - Use `testk.sh` (installed from `k8s/testk.sh`) instead of the plain `kubectl` command, it just prepends `KUBECONFIG=/root/.kube/kubeconfig_test AWS_PROFILE=lfproduct-test`.
 - Similarly with `devk.sh`, `stgk.sh` and `prodk.sh`.

 # Helm 3

+It uses darst local `helm` with a specific environment selected:

 - Use `testh.sh` (installed from `helm/testh.sh`) instead of the plain `helm` command, it just prepends `KUBECONFIG=/root/.kube/kubeconfig_test AWS_PROFILE=lfproduct-test`.
 - Similarly with `devh.sh`, `stgh.sh` and `prodh.sh`.
-- You can prepend with `V2=1` to use `Helm 2` instead of `helm 3` - but this is only valid until old clusters are still alive.
+- You can prepend with `V2=1` to use `Helm 2` instead of `helm 3` - but this is only valid until old clusters are still alive (for example dev and stg: `V2=1 devh.sh list` or `V2=1 stgh.sh list`).

 # eksctl